 Your paperwork is in, your bank has checked your finances, and you’re preapproved for a mortgage.
 Congratulations!

 As you get the final details of your home purchase in order, you’ll want to make sure your finances remain stable.
-Your mortgage lender will check your credit report and other financial factors again before officially approving your loan, and if they spot any big changes in your financial profile, they may increase your interest rate or change other terms of your loan application.
+Your mortgage lender will check your credit report and other financial factors again before officially approving your loan, and if they spot any big changes in your financial profile, they may increase your interest rate or change the terms of your loan application.

 Here are some activities you want to avoid or postpone while your home loan is being processed.